Associate Professor of Economics

 I work in applied microeconomics.
-My main areas of interest are 1) economic decision making in social contexts and 2) the economics of language and culture.
-I use a range of empirical methods from lab and field experiments to observational data.
+My main areas of interest are social economics and economic history.
+I use a range of empirical methods from lab and field experiments to observational data to historical analysis.
 I completed my Ph.D. in economics at Harvard University in 2007.
 I also have an M.A. in anthropology from the University of Chicago.

 Are the World's Languages Consolidating?
 The Dynamics and Distribution of Language Populations

 Abstract Scholars have long conjectured that the return to knowing a language increases with the number of speakers.
 Recent work argues that long-run economic and political integration accentuates this advantage, leading to a consolidation in which the largest languages increase their population share at the expense of the rest.
 I show using a new dataset that, to the contrary, language size and growth are uncorrelated except for those very small languages with <35,000 speakers.
 I incorporate this finding into a model of language coordination in which agents interact locally over a network.
 The steady-state distribution of language sizes follows a power law and precisely fits the size distribution of the 1,900 languages with >35,000 speakers.
 Simulations suggest the extinction of 40% of languages with <35,000 speakers within 100 years.